-Additionally, Amazon recommendation agents (the carrousels that tout "Compare to similar items" or "Customers who bought this item also bought...") help shoppers navigate complex products by reducing information overload and simplifying search.
+Additionally, Amazon recommendation agents (the carrousels that tout "Customers who bought this item also bought...") help shoppers navigate search products (those that you do not necessarily need to experience with your senses) by reducing information overload.

 While brands can't control Amazon's recommendation agents, brands are increasingly using Amazon Advertising, a pay-per-click service, to help them show up on the sponsored product carrousel on product pages.